ChromatiChord/Find-My-Mentor-Hackathon-Project/README.md

 #### Response
 ```
 {
-	First name
+	fname
-	Education Category (Could select ANY)
+	edu_category
-	Preferred Teaching level: [PS, HS, UND, POST]
+	teach_level: [PS, HS, UND, POST]
-	Mentor available connections (will return null if no mentor has been connected)
+	mentor_connections (will return null if no mentor has been connected)
 }
 ```